bspeice/speice.io/_posts/2018-06-25-dateutil-parser-to-rust.md

 What I'll call the "canonical library" is still being built.
 In Python, if you need datetime parsing, you use `dateutil`.
 If you want `decimal` types, it's already in the [standard library](https://docs.python.org/3.6/library/decimal.html).
-The way `dateutil` uses decimals probably isn't strictly necessary, but I wanted to follow the principle of **stay as close to the original library as possible**.
+While I might've gotten away with `f64`, `dateutil` uses decimals, and I wanted to follow the principle of **staying as close to the original library as possible**.
 Thus began my quest to find a decimal library in Rust.
 What I quickly found was summarized in a comment: